-The Law on Natural Gas transposes the principle of third party access to transmission, distribution and storage networks from Directive 2009/73/EC.
+The Law on Natural Gas transposes the principle of third party access on the transmission, distribution and storage networks of Directive 2009/73/EC.

-The Law requires that a transmission tariff methodology is established for the individual setting of tariffs for entry and exit points.
-As this is not yet the case, the Moldovan energy regulatory authority, ANRE, in cooperation with the Energy Community Secretariat, is finalising a draft entry/exit transmission tariff methodology, which was subject to a public consultation.
+A transmission tariff methodology for the individual setting of tariffs for entry and exit points as requested by the Law has not been adopted.
+ANRE, in cooperation with the Energy Community Secretariat, finalised a draft entry/exit transmission tariff methodology, which was subject to a public consultation.

 The gas market of Moldova is illiquid.
 More than 99% of contracted gas import quantities are being acquired from Gazprom.

 The Regulation on Access to the Natural Gas Transmission Network and Congestion Management established some rudimentary principles of balancing.
-The draft gas market rules, prepared in cooperation with ANRE and the Secretariat, transpose the balancing rules comprehensively and even go beyond the applicable acquis.
-The draft is awaiting adoption.
+The draft gas market rules have been finalised and prepared to undergo a public consultation.

 Through its twelve subsidiaries, Moldovagaz controls about 70% of Moldovan gas distribution networks, and it also acts as a major retail supplier.

 All customers are eligible to freely choose and switch their gas supplier.
 In practice, however, only incumbent suppliers are active in the market.
 Rules and procedures for supplier switching are adopted.
 ANRE adopted widely complaint supply rules with standard contracts for supply.
 End-user price regulation is applied to all customer categories.

 Household customers and small enterprises are entitled to regulated gas supplies by the supplier under public service obligations.
 The Law envisages a concept of last resort supplier for all final customers.
-Operational rules regulating the supply of gas under public service obligations are yet to be developed through secondary legislation and the supplier (or suppliers) in charge have to be designated.
+Operational rules regulating the supply of gas under public service obligations are yet to be developed and a supplier in charge has to be designated.